dr-stephen-achugwo/dr-stephen-achugwo/README.md

-- 👋 Hi, I’m Dr Stephen Achugwo
+- 👋 Hi, I’m Dr Stephen Achugwo, a web developer based in Nigeria
-- 👀 I’m interested in programming, coding and designing
+- 👀 I’m interested in JavaScript and TypeScript - programming, coding and designing
 - 🌱 I’m currently improving my frontend skills and learning some backend
-- 💞️ I’m looking to collaborate on react, next js and nodr js
+- 💞️ I’m looking to collaborate on react, next js and node js
 - 📫 How to reach me ... email: dr_stephen@aol.com or info@art1app.com phone: +2348168536955

 <!---